 Carbon Pool Source Gross MT CO2e per Acre Standing Live Tree Above- and Below-ground Carbon Stocks From sampling results of trees.
 Standing Dead Tree Above- and Below-ground Carbon Stocks From sampling results of standing dead biomass.
 Shrubs and Herbaceous Understory Carbon (if required) From sampling results of shrubs and herbaceous understory.
 Soil Carbon (if required) From sampling results of soil.
-Sum of MT CO2e from Required Pools

 - (k) Determine a confidence deduction based on the sampling error for required onsite carbon pools derived from sampling.
-The sampling error is calculated for each of the sampled pools at the 90 percent confidence interval and subsequently calculated as a percentage of the mean, using the following steps: - (1) Calculate the standard error of the inventory estimate (based on the carbon in all carbon pools included in the forest carbon inventory; - (2) Multiply the standard error by 1.645; - (3) Divide the result in (2) by the total inventory estimate and multiply by 100.
+The sampling error is calculated for each of the sampled pools at the 90 percent confidence interval and subsequently calculated as a percentage of the mean, using the following steps: - Calculate the standard error of the inventory estimate (based on the carbon in all carbon pools included in the forest carbon inventory; - (2) Multiply the standard error by 1.645; - (3) Divide the result in (2) by the total inventory estimate and multiply by 100.
 This establishes the sampling error (expressed as a percentage of the mean inventory estimate from field sampling) for a 90 percent confidence interval; and - (4) Consult table A.4 to determine the percent confidence deduction that must be applied to the inventory estimate of onsite carbon stocks for the purpose of calculating GHG emission reductions and removals (i.e., variable CD_y in equation 5.1).

 Table A.4.
-Forest Carbon Inventory Confidence Deductions Based on Level of Confidence in the Estimate Derived from Field Sampling
+Forest carbon inventory confidence deductions based on level of confidence in the estimate derived from field sampling